 This architecture builds on the one shown in Run a Windows VM on Azure.
 The recommendations there also apply to this architecture.

 In this architecture, a workload is distributed across several VM instances.
 There is a single public IP address, and Internet traffic is distributed to the VMs using a load balancer.
 This architecture can be used for a single-tier application, such as a stateless web application.

 - Resource group.
 Resource groups are used to group resources so they can be managed by lifetime, owner, and other criteria.

 - Virtual network (VNet) and subnet.
 Every VM in Azure is deployed into a VNet that is further divided into subnets.

 - Azure Load Balancer.
 The load balancer distributes incoming Internet requests to the VM instances.
-The load balancer includes some related resources:

 - Public IP address.
 A public IP address is needed for the load balancer to receive Internet traffic.

 - VM scale set.
 A VM scale set is a set of identical VMs used to host a workload.
 Scale sets allow the number of VMs to be scaled in or out manually, or based on predefined rules.

 - Availability set.
 The availability set contains the VMs, making the VMs eligible for a higher service level agreement (SLA).
 For the higher SLA to apply, the availability set must include a minimum of two VMs.
 Availability sets are implicit in scale sets.
 If you create VMs outside a scale set, you need to create the availability set independently.